Build vs Buy the Software: A Detailed Decision-making Framework

 But which one was a better approach and who achieved a better outcome?

 Well, it is like comparing apples to oranges.
-What’s worth looking into is the factors that made one choose to build and the other to buy the software, which vary from industrial backgrounds to the goal of the software and existing IT infrastructure to past experience in technology.
+What’s worth looking into is the factors that made one choose to build and the other buy the software, which varies from industrial backgrounds to the goal of the software and existing IT infrastructure to past experience in technology.

 At the crossroads to build vs. buy software, you would find footprints of many such companies to lead your way.
 But at the same time, you have to create your own route by assessing critical factors of your software project.

-On the way, you can use this framework as a sign board that relays messages of what would work and what may not work for you.
+On the way, you can use a framework as a signboard that relays messages of what would work and what may not work for you.
 Tread lightly though!

-Assessment Framework: Build in-house or buy an off-the-shelf software product
+Assessment Framework: 15 Must-Have Criteria for Build in-house or buy an off-the-shelf software product

-Once you begin your journey to giving a solid shape to an idea or resolving the business problems through the software, your mind may get clouded with buy or build the software dilemma.
+Once you begin your journey to giving a solid shape to an idea or resolving business problems through the software, your mind may get clouded with buying or building the software dilemma.

 The framework consists of 4 key software project factors and their strategic decision drivers, as stated below.